rmurphy178/javascript-project/README.md

-## Sportbeats
+# Sport Beats

 ### Background

-Sportbeats is a beatbox/sound board app created using HTML/CSS, vanilla JavaScript, and jQuery featuring sport-themed sound effects.
+Sport beats is an interactive sound board app that allows users to create and save audio tracks using popular songs overlaid with sport-themed sound effects.
+The app will be created using vanilla JavaScript, HTML/CSS, and jQuery.
+Users will be able to select from several popular songs to use as the base audio that sound effects will be added to.
+Users add sound effects by clicking on squares on the board to activate or deactivate them.
+Activated squares will produce a sound effect that is added to the base track when that square is cycled over.
+Each sound effect will also have an associated color that flashes when a square corresponding to that sound is cycled over.
+The app will also give users the ability to speed up or slow down their recorded tracks.

 ### Functionality & MVP

-With sportbeats, users will be able to:
+With Sport Beats, users will be able to:

-- [ ] Start, pause, and reset interactive sound board
+- [ ] Choose from several songs to use for their track
-- [ ] Toggle squares to activate or deactivate sound effects
+- [ ] Activate squares on the board that will add a sound effect to their selected song and flash a corresponding color when that sound effect plays
+- [ ] Save created tracks to local storage
-- [ ] Move a slider to change the pace of play
+- [ ] Speed up or slow down the playback rate of recorded tracks
-- [ ] Turn off and on sound through a mute button
+- [ ] Turn sound on and off through a mute button

-In addition, this project will include:
+This project will also include:

 - [ ] A production README

 ### Wireframes

-This app will consist of a single screen with board, controls, and nav links to Github and LinkedIn.
-Game controls will include Start, Stop, and mute buttons as well as a slider to control the speed.
+This app will consist of a single screen with a board/sequencer and playback controls.
+Playback controls will include buttons for play, pause, record, mute, speed, and song selections.
 ![wireframes](images/sportbeats.png)

-### Architecture and Technologies

-**NB**: one of the main things you should be researching and deciding upon while you write this proposal is what technologies you plan to use.
-Identify and create a plan of attack for the major technical challenges in your project.
-It's okay if you don't have all the details of implementation fleshed out, but you should have a solid roadmap by Monday morning.

 This project will be implemented with the following technologies:

-- Vanilla JavaScript and `jquery` for overall structure and logic,
+- Vanilla JavaScript and `jquery` for overall structure and logic
 - HTML/CSS for rendering and graphics
-- Tone.js for managing audio and sound effects
+- Tone.js for sound effects
+- NexusUI 2.0 for generating interface plus tuning & timing helper methods
-- Webpack to bundle and serve up the various scripts.
+- Webpack to bundle and serve up the relevant scripts

-In addition to the webpack entry file, there will be two scripts involved in this project:

-`board.js`: this script will handle the logic for manipulating the state of cells rendered `audio.js`: this script will handle the logic audio and sound effects

 ### Implementation Timeline

-**Day 1**: Setup all necessary Node modules, including getting webpack up and running and `tone.js` installed.
-Create `webpack.config.js` as well as `package.json`.
-Write a basic entry file and the bare bones skeleton of both scripts outlined above.
-Learn the basics of `tone.js`.

-**Day 2**: Dedicate this day to learning how to user `tone.js` create and use sounds.
-First, build out the cell objects to populate to the `Board` object.
-Then, use `board.js` to create and render the grid of square cells.
-Build in the ability to toggle the live/dead states on click for each cell.
+**Day 1**: Create the project skeleton and gather necessary sound effects:

+- Setup required node modules and webpack
+- Render basic soundboard
+- Become familiar with tone.js and NexusUI

+**Day 2**: Implement required classes and logic for sequencer/board & tiles:

+- Toggle on and off to activate tile
+- Play sound effect and light up when activated
+- Implement logic for looping over board/tiles

+**Day 3**: Configure to allow track recordings to be saved locally:

+- Record tracks and play them back at different speeds

+**Day 4**: Style and refactor components.
 Goals for the day:

-- Render a square grid
-- Make each cell in the grid clickable, toggling the state of the square on click

-**Day 3**: Incorporate controls to start, stop, mute, and change speed of audio.
-Goals for the day:

-- Have a functional basic board interface

-**Day 4**: Install remaining controls for the user to interact with the game.
-Style the frontend, making it polished and professional.
-Refactor to optimize user experience.

-### Bonus features

-- [ ] Import sound effects
-- [ ] Record and share tracks
+- Finish styling to maximize aesthetic appeal
+- Refactor to enhance user experience and ensure intuitive functionality